pagidas/rust-by-example/formatted-print/NOTES.md

 - `fmt::Display`: Uses the `{}` marker.
 Format text in a more user-friendly fashion.
 - `fmt::Debug`: Uses the `{:?}` marker.
 Format text for debugging puposes.

-> [!NOTE] <br>
+> [!NOTE]
-The standard library provides implementations for types in the standard library.
+> The standard library provides implementations for types in the standard library.
 For custom types, we have to implement the `fmt::Display` that demands us to implement the `ToString` trait as well, so that we can convert the type to `String`.

 ### Questions